 6. You can change your salesperson

 Not feeling confident about the value of the service you receive from Gartner?
 Arguably, this could happen more often today than it did just a few years ago because the Gartner salesforce has become noticeably younger and less experienced.
 They often don’t have the experience to know when to push for their clients – especially if it means going toe-to-toe with a grumpy analyst.
-Our sources suggest that you contact Michael Yoo, who is a senior Gartner executive and part of the Gartner operating committee.
-He can help you find the sales rep who will give you the experience with Gartner that you need.

 7. Sales reps and quotas